Piece of the month

 Listen

 What piece have you chosen?
-Emergence for trio and chamber orchestra by Vijay Iyer.
-Why is it special for
+Up-close by Michel van der Aa Why is it special for you?
+I first

 Listen